OfficeDev/office-js-docs-pr/docs/publish/publish-office-add-ins-to-appsource.md

 The following parameter values are used for the Script Lab installation link.

 - **linkid:**  The value `2261819` specifies the Excel endpoint.
-Script Lab supports Word, Excel and PowerPoint, so this value can be changed to support different endpoints.
+Script Lab supports Word, Excel, and PowerPoint, so this value can be changed to support different endpoints.
-- **templateid:** The value `WA104380862` is the Microsoft AppSource id for Script Lab.
+- **templateid:** The value `WA104380862` is the Microsoft AppSource ID for Script Lab.
 - **templatetitle:** The value `Script%20Lab,%20a%20Microsoft%20Garage%20project` which is the HTML encoded value of the title.

 ## Related content